vault27/Foundation/paloalto.md

 - Install the most recent version of the ZTP plugin
 - Panorama > Zero Touch Provisioning

-## Authorization, authentication, and device access
+## Administrators, types, roles

+ - **Device > Administrators**
+ - **Device > Admin Roles**

+ When you create an Admin for PA you need specify the following:

+ - Name
+ - Authentication profile: LDAP, Tacacs, Radius...
+ - Password, if there is no Authentication profile
+ - Use only client certificate authentication (Web)
+ - Use Public Key Authentication (SSH)
+ - Type:
+    - **Dynamic**
+    - **Role based**
+- Type of Dynamic, if Dynamic is chosen
+- Admin Role Profile, if Role based is chosen
+- Password profile, if there is no Authentication profile

- - Dynamic roles: After new features are added, the firewall and Panorama automatically update the definitions of dynamic roles
+Dynamic types, After new features are added, the firewall and Panorama automatically update the definitions of dynamic types:

-    - Superuser
-    - Superuser (read-only)
-    - Panorama administrator
-- Only superuser dynamic roles can manage firewall admin accounts and create VSYS
+- Super user - can manage firewall admin accounts and create VSYS
+- Super user read-only
+- Device administrator - full access to all firewall settings except for defining new accounts or virtual systems
+- Device administrator read-only

-- Custom admin roles definition: After new features are added to the product, you must update the roles with corresponding access privileges
+Admin Role Profiles, After new features are added to the product, you must update the roles with corresponding access privileges.
-- Panorama access domains control the access that device group and template administrators have to specific device groups (to manage policies and objects), to templates (to manage network and device settings), and to the web interface of managed firewalls (through context switching).
-You can define up to 4,000 access domains, and you can manage them locally or by using the RADIUS Vendor-Specific Attributes (VSAs), TACACS+ VSAs, or SAML attributes
+The firewall has three predefined roles you can use for common criteria purposes:

+- auditadmin
+- cryptoadmin
+- securityadmin

+Create **custom** roles to limit administrator access to only what each type of administrator needs.
+For each type of administrator, enable, disable, or set read-only access for Web UI, XML API, Command Line, and REST API access.

+For Command Line only 4 options exist in Role Configuration:

+- superuser
+- superreader
+- deviceadmin - Has full access to all firewall settings except for defining new accounts or virtual systems
+- devicereader

 Supported authentication types include the following: